 Yes.
-A typical EDAP funding commitment includes both a grant and a loan.
-The ratio is determined by a calculation that considers the median household income for the proposed project area and the political subdivision’s ability to repay the financial assistance.
-A public health nuisance determination from the Texas Department of State Health Services is required for grant funding greater than 50 percent.
+EDAP funding is provided in the form of a 70% grant and a 30% loan.
+The loan component is required to be made through the EDAP program.
+Loans are limited to a maximum of 20-year terms.
+A public health nuisance determination from the Texas Department of State Health Services is required for grant funding in an amount greater than 50 percent.

 5. How does TWDB determine which projects receive funding?

 Legislation passed in 2019 requires a formal prioritization criteria for projects in areas that address public health and safety and for projects in areas under enforcement actions.
 Please see the 2022 Intended Use Plan for ranking criteria and more information on the process.

 Constitutional bonding authority is the primary mechanism for EDAP funding.
 In November 2019, Texas voters approved a proposition authorizing the TWDB to issue additional general obligation bonds in an amount not to exceed $200 million for EDAP projects.
 Individual bond issuances depend on biennial legislative appropriations.
 Appropriations were received to support the issuance of approximately $100 million in the current biennium.

 7. What other changes have been made recently to EDAP?

 - Political subdivisions are required to show they are enforcing Model Subdivision Rules;

 - Additional application requirements for proposed water quality enhancement projects;

 - A formal prioritization system for EDAP applications;